nasa/fprime-examples/FlightExamples/CustomFraming/DecafFramer/docs/sdd.md

 # Svc::DecafFramer

-The `Svc::DecafFramer` is an implementation of the [FramerInterface](../../Interfaces/docs/sdd.md) for the F Prime protocol.
+The `Svc::DecafFramer` is an implementation of the FramerInterface for the [Decaf protocol](../../README.md).

-It receives data (an F´ packet) on input and produces an [F´ frame](../../FprimeProtocol/docs/sdd.md) on its output port as a result.
-Please refer to the [F Prime frame specification](../../FprimeProtocol/docs/sdd.md) for details on the frame format.

-It is designed to receive packets from a [`Svc::ComQueue`](../../ComQueue/docs/sdd.md) and passes frames to a [Communications Adapter](../../Interfaces/docs/sdd.md), such as a Radio manager component or [`Svc::ComStub`](../../ComStub/docs/sdd.md), for transmission on the wire.

-## Usage Examples

-The `Svc::DecafFramer` component is used in the uplink stack of many reference F´ application such as [the tutorials source code](https://github.com/fprime-community#tutorials).

 ## Internals